HS code history

 Universal (6-digit) codes

-The universal WCO HS code system consists of 21 sections spanning 97 chapters.
-These codes represent three HS code hierarchies:
+The universal WCO HS code system includes 21 sections across 97 chapters.
+These codes are structured into three hierarchical levels:

-These codes are supported by well-defined rules of interpretation in order to achieve uniform classification across the world.
+These codes are governed by well-defined rules of interpretation to ensure uniform classification worldwide.

 Country-specific (8+ digit) codes

-Country-specific codes can range from 8 to 14 alphanumeric characters but, in most cases, are only numerical.
-Nearly every country utilizing the WCO’s Harmonized System has its own country-specific system as well.
-Countries extend the universal codes with their own codes, generally known as HTS codes.
-For example, in the U.S., the tariff system is known as the HTSUS.
+Country-specific codes range from 8 to 14 alphanumeric characters but are typically numerical.
+Most countries using the WCO's Harmonized System have their own country-specific extensions, often referred to as HTS codes.
+For example, in the U.S., the system is called the HTSUS.

 To understand the way HTS codes vary depending on the country of importation, consider the following example of a basketball being imported into the U.S., Germany, and The Bahamas, based on their version of the HS system: